Primary Support Person/Carer Statement

 3. Type of disability:

 Give an overview of young onset Parkinson’s and its impacts on you and your family.
 Parkinson’s is a progressive, whole-body, neurodegenerative disorder that affects movement, mood, sleep, mobility, cognition and daily functioning.
-The non-motor symptoms are often more bothersome than the classic motor symptoms.
+The non-motor symptoms (e.g fatigue and continence issues) are often more bothersome than the classic motor symptoms.

 4. Impacted areas/ support needs: